 Meanwhile, members of Retribution keep losing (other than Reckoning, who just doesn’t wrestle), both to Ricochet in singles matches and to various people in tags, though Ali never takes a pinfall other than losing to Ricochet.

-Lashely beats Riddle to retain the US Title in the Fight Pit
+-Lashely beats Riddle to retain the US Title in the Fight Pit

-Lucha House Party capitalize on an error by Shelton Benjamin to win the Raw Tag Team Titles.
+-Lucha House Party capitalize on an error by Shelton Benjamin to win the Raw Tag Team Titles.

-In the Rumble itself, members of Retribution feature heavily early on, but only Ali manages to eliminate people.
+-In the Rumble itself, members of Retribution feature heavily early on, but only Ali manages to eliminate people.
 It winds up being four of them against Ricochet, and Ricochet eliminates all of them (eliminating Ali last).
 Later in the match, Jeff Hardy has a fine run.

 The next night on Raw, Ricochet beats Ali while thwarting all of Retribution’s attempts to interfere, making them look like total losers.
 After the match, Ali starts ranting at them for being losers and storms out.
 T-Bar decides he’s going to try to take up the mantle of leadership, but he winds up getting beaten by Ricochet several times, and eventually they all quit, other than Reckoning, who takes off her mask and cuts an “I’m going to do things the right way now” babyface turn promo.
 She’ll wind up having a match against babyface gatekeeper Nattie, who has decided that Mia is sincere and deserves a chance, and so challenges her to an interbrand match at Mania.

 Lashley begins to feud with Jeff Hardy, who he defeats handily at the February PPV.
 Shelton and Cedric have even more trouble working together, as they are now blaming each other for the tag title loss (with Cedric pointing out that when they lose, it’s always Shelton who gets pinned).
-MVP finally thinks he ahs them on the same in time for their rematch at the February PPV, but they lose cleanly when Shelton suffers an injury, and once again start arguing.
+MVP finally thinks he has them on the same in time for their rematch at the February PPV, but they lose cleanly when Shelton suffers an injury, and once again start arguing.

 Shelton is off TV for a few weeks, and during these few weeks, Cedric starts lobbying MVP to get him a new tag team partner.
-MVP really isn’t having it, so Shelton goes to Adam Pearce with his plan and gets a non-title match approved so he can prove the viability of his plan to MVP: Lucha House Party vs. Cedric Alexander… and his former best friend, Mustafa Ali.
+MVP really isn’t having it, so Cedric goes to Adam Pearce with his plan and gets a non-title match approved so he can prove the viability of his plan to MVP: Lucha House Party vs. Cedric Alexander… and his former best friend, Mustafa Ali.
 Cedric and Ali win their match, and Cedric goes to MVP to get Ali a spot in the Hurt Business.
 MVP is obviously suspicious, and the now-returned Shelton reminds Cedric that when Cedric joined, he told him that if this was a plot to screw them over form the inside, he would pay dearly… and Ali has already turned on them once.